Autonomous stabilization of remote entanglement in a cascaded quantum network

 \subsection{Experimental setup}

-Our experimental setup addresses the above considerations as depicted schematically in Fig.~\ref{fig:concept}D. Superconducting transmon qubits can show highly efficient and controllable qubit-waveguide coupling~\cite{astafiev_resonance_2010, vanloo_photonmediated_2013}, making them an ideal platform for testing the CQA scheme.
-To realize a low-loss cascaded network we employ fixed-frequency transmons housed in low-loss waveguide enclosures.
-This architecture supports both long relaxation and coherence times~\cite{ganjam_surpassing_2024}.
-The CQA scheme does not require the qubits to be resonant, and does therefore not require identical or frequency-tunable qubits (see supplementary text for details).
-To meet the crucial requirements of a low-loss, unidirectional waveguide we combine custom microwave connections that have recently enabled efficient inter-device gates~\cite{mollenhauer_highefficiency_2025} with a low-loss microwave circulator.
-Together, we can expect this system to have significantly lower loss than previously demonstrated cascaded systems used for quantum state transfer between superconducting qubits, where total loss rates were on the order of 25\,\%~\cite{axline_ondemand_2018b,campagne-ibarcq_deterministic_2018b,kurpiers_deterministic_2018}.
-More details on the setup can be found in \cite{methods}.
+Our experimental setup addresses the above considerations as depicted schematically in Fig.~\ref{fig:concept}d.
+Superconducting transmon qubits can show highly efficient and controllable qubit-waveguide coupling~\cite{astafiev_resonance_2010, vanloo_photonmediated_2013}, making them an ideal platform for testing the CQA scheme.
+To realize a low-loss cascaded network we employ fixed-frequency transmons housed in low-loss waveguide enclosures~\cite{axlineArchitectureIntegratingPlanar2016a}.

+We connect them with a low-loss unidirectional waveguide realized by combining custom microwave connections that have recently enabled efficient inter-device gates~\cite{mollenhauer_highefficiency_2025} with a low-loss microwave circulator.
+In this setup, we expect significantly lower loss than in previously demonstrated cascaded systems used for quantum state transfer, where total loss rates were on the order of 25\,\%~\cite{axline_ondemand_2018b,campagne-ibarcq_deterministic_2018b,kurpiers_deterministic_2018}.